CementDAO/Fixidity/README.md

 # FixidityLib
-An overflow-protected fixed-point arithmetic library for Solidity.
+An overflow-protected fixed point arithmetic library for Solidity.

 ## Introduction
 FixidityLib provide fixed point arithmetic for Solidity.
 This is achieved by